 The white blood cells in the human body come in many different shapes and sizes, but in general, they have the same primordial function within the body: they are designed to be able to fight invasions of bacteria, viruses, fungi, and debris.

 If the myelodysplasia progresses to leukemia, the present anemia may persist, and several other problems will arise.

 Leukemia is an overgrowth of dysfunctional white blood cells, so the body’s ability to fight infections can interfere with other body parts such as the spleen, liver, and lymph nodes, triggering pain in the abdomen and the joints.

 The causes of myelodysplasia tend to be similar to that of leukemia.
 Exposure to carcinogens (cancer-causing agents) such as radiation or benzene leads to mutating DNA and causing adult stem cells to stop working.
 In addition, secondary myelodysplasia may occur after cancer treatments.

 Diagnosis of Myelodysplasia Syndrome

 Myelodysplasia has a wide variety of symptoms, which must be differentiated from other forms of anemia and other diseases that result in low levels of blood cells.
-In general, inexplicably low cell counts, along with bone marrow degeneration, are required to diagnose a disease such as myelodysplastic syndrome.
-This involves complete blood counts, chromosomal studies in the cells of the bone marrow, and rule out diseases such as lupus, hepatitis, HIV and vitamin deficiencies.
+In general, inexplicably low cell counts and bone marrow degeneration are required to diagnose a disease such as myelodysplastic syndrome.
+This involves complete blood counts, chromosomal studies in the cells of the bone marrow, and ruling out diseases such as lupus, hepatitis, HIV, and vitamin deficiencies.